apple/swift-numerics/Sources/IntegerUtilities/README.md

 # Integer Utilities

+_Note: This module is only present on `main`, and has not yet been stabilized and released in a tag._

 ## Utilities defined for `BinaryInteger`

 The following API are defined for all integer types conforming to `BinaryInteger`: